-Daniel Chernilo explores Jürgen Habermas’s longstanding engagement with natural law and the intellectual resources, normative and empirical, it provides for social theory.
+In his contribution Jürgen Habermas: Modern social theory as postmetaphysical natural law, Daniel Chernilo explores Habermas’s longstanding engagement with natural law and the intellectual resources, normative and empirical, it provides for social theory.
 He focuses on the universalistic premises that establish a link between natural law and social theory, acknowledges that Habermas’ engagement with natural law arises from the standpoint of social theory and eventually characterises Habermas’s social theory as itself a postmetaphysical form of natural law.
 Chernilo endorses the view he finds in Habermas that the historical decline of natural law and rise of social theory represent an emancipation from external modes of argumentation that are bound to remain backward looking in their normative implications.
 It signifies that individuals cannot delegate responsibility for their normative decisions.
 However, he argues that this is only one side of the story since contemporary intellectual currents (positivist, postmodern and postcolonial) that treat normative reflection as no longer meaningful or possible pose as great a threat as conservative natural law.
 For Habermas the normative questions raised by modern natural law, of how the old promise of a self-organizing community of free and equal citizens can be reconceived under modern conditions, continues to link social theory to the natural law tradition.
 The emphasis is placed on modern natural law with Kant as its highest expression, since traditional natural law, while having some inkling of the universality of the human species, had little idea of the subjectivity of individuals as moral agents.
 By contrast, normative claims in modern natural law are pulled in two different and possibly conflicting directions: they aspire to achieve ‘objective’ general acceptance but must do so ‘subjectively’, that is, by individuals themselves in their particular life-worlds.
 The great strength of Habermas is his attempt to make the subjective and the objective standpoint work together and Habermas translates this principle into a theory of the co-originality of rights and democracy, whose internal tensions Chernilo brings to the fore.
 On the one hand, he critically reassesses the distinction between liberal and republican natural law that run throughout Habermas’s oeuvre.
 On the other, Chernilo questions why intersubjective deliberation must always and necessarily be better equipped to arrive at sound moral and political decisions than monological thinking – especially in the context of the rationality deficits of public deliberation of which Habermas is well aware.
 Nonetheless, Chernilo defends Habermas’s commitment to construct a truly postmetaphysical approach that is philosophical though not foundationalist, normative though open to dialogue and learning.
 It is this universalism that led Habermas to engage with natural law in the first place, since a sociology worth its salt, one that transcends empirical description to address fundamental human concerns, cannot erase its debt to natural law.